The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 Will the decision be suspended?

-Making an application does not automatically suspend the operation of the decision the subject of the application for judicial review, but the Court may suspend it or order a stay of any related proceedings [see Supreme Court Civil Rules 2006 (SA) r 201].
+Making an application does not automatically suspend the operation of the decision the subject of the application for judicial review, but the Court may stay proceedings the subject of the action, or suspend the operation of a decision or act the subject of the action at any time [see Uniform Civil Rules 2020 (SA) r 256.7(3)].

 There are three grounds upon which monetary compensation can be obtained for loss suffered as a result of negligence, defective administration or special circumstances arising out of Commonwealth administration: